Catalytic Oxidizers

 What is a Catalytic Oxidizer?

 A Catalytic Oxidizer (CatOx) is an air pollution control system that uses a catalyst to treat process exhaust at lower temperatures than other oxidizer technologies.
-These systems are appropriate in applications containing lower Volatile Organic Compounds (VOCs) and HAPs concentrations.
+These systems are appropriate for applications containing lower Volatile Organic Compounds (VOCs) and HAP concentrations.
 Catalytic Oxidizers maintain continuous steady-state operating conditions for nearly indefinite periods.
 With few moving parts and constant stable operating pressures and temperatures, properly designed catalytic oxidizers achieve greater than 99% destruction rate efficiency.

 EtO Sterilization Abatement Utilizing an EtO Catalytic Oxidizer designed for the Medical Sterilization Industry